Peace through strength: United Kingdom

 Prime Minister Neville Chamberlain in 1938 after the Munich Agreement.
 His policies, sometimes promoted with the "peace through strength" slogan, ultimately failed to prevent World War II.

-"Peace through strength" was first used in the context of foreign policy in the United Kingdom in 1936, as a public relations campaign to promote the idea of mutual defense between Britain's colonies against the Axis powers – initially under the slogan "Peace through strength and unity in our empire."
+"Peace through strength" was first used in the context of foreign policy in the United Kingdom in 1936, as a public relations campaign to promote the idea of mutual defence between Britain's colonies against the Axis powers – initially under the slogan "Peace through strength and unity in our empire."
 The campaign was launched by supporters of soon to be Prime Minister Neville Chamberlain on the birthday of his father, Joseph Chamberlain.
 Chamberlain expanded the policy underpinning the slogan to include recent allies Poland, Romania, and Greece.
 In February 1939, justifying a massive rearmament program, Chamberlain said British policy was "a policy of peace through strength".
 Chamberlain's foreign policies, as some historians argue, ultimately failed to prevent World War II.
 Nearly ninety years later, in 2025, UK prime minister Keir Starmer said the country is moving to "warfighting readiness" in order to show potential adversaries that the country is "ready to deliver peace through strength."

 United States

 'Peace Through Strength' has appeared in every Republican Party platform since 1980, starting with Ronald Reagan, here meeting with Joint Chiefs of Staff in 1982.

 By late 1939, with the outbreak of WWII, some in the United States adopted the British slogan 'Peace through Strength' - Britain was no longer at peace, but the United States was, and peace through strength was a rallying cry for some isolationists who wanted to keep the US out of WWII.

-Donald Trump serving Thanksgiving turkey to US troops.
-Beyond Reagan, Trump has been the most vocal proponent of the Peace Through Strength policy in the United States.